- JOIN | SUPPORT TSHA

 BIBLIOGRAPHY:Water for Texas, Vol. 1: A Comprehensive Plan for the Future; Vol. 2: Technical Appendix (Austin: Texas Department of Water Resources, 1984).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Cecil Harper, Jr., "TIME, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hnt23.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Cecil Harper, Jr., "Time, TX," accessed April 23, 2017, http://www.tshaonline.org/handbook/online/articles/hnt23.